-When we are faced with circumstances outside of our control it may feel like an impossibility to let go.
+When we are faced with circumstances outside of our control, it may feel like an impossibility to let go.

-And yet-- letting go is exactly what we must "do".
+The paradox?
+Letting go is exactly what we must "do".

 One of the ways I "trick" my mind into letting go is by asking myself the below 3 questions.